flipmotion/db/README.md

 # DB Company web site

 ## Current design
-The current design is in the wireframe stage: https://drive.google.com/drive/folders/1TOau5h5wjotXMCtNXPnbZU3bxW8T55py?usp=sharing
+The current design is in the wireframe stage.
+Current stage is to program as close as possible to https://drive.google.com/drive/folders/1TOau5h5wjotXMCtNXPnbZU3bxW8T55py.

 ## What's under the hood
-The project uses `styled-components` and `storybook` heavily.
-It also relies on `react-transition-group` for animations.
+The project relies on `styled-components` for styling and `react-router` + `react-transition-group` tandem for beetween-route animations.

 ## How to start the app
-`npm i` first, then
+`npm i` to install dependecies, then
-- to start storybook, execute `npm run storybook` and navigate to `localhost:9009`
-- to start the app, execute `npm run start`.
+- start the app with `npm run start`.

 ## App layout
 - All stateful components reside in `src/containers` folder